A New Generation of Cancer & Autoimmune Disease Treatment

 TACTI-003

 Two ACTive Immunotherapies-003 (TACTI-003) is being conducted in collaboration with Merck & Co., Inc., Kenilworth, NJ, USA (known as "MSD" outside the United States and Canada).
 TACTI-003 is a randomised, controlled Phase IIb clinical trial in 1st line Head and Neck Cancer (1L HNSCC), which is evaluating the safety and efficacy of eftilagimod alpha (efti) in combination with MSD’s anti-PD-1 therapy KEYTRUDA® (pembrolizumab) as a first line therapy in unresectable recurrent or metastatic HNSCC patients with PD-L1 positive (CPS ≥1) tumours (Cohort A) and PD-L1 negative tumours (Cohort B).
 The primary endpoint is Overall Response Rate (ORR) according to RECIST 1.1.
 Secondary endpoints include OS and Progression Free Survival (PFS).
-The study is currently accruing patients at over 25 centers in the United States, Australia, and Europe.

 For more information about the study and additional information, please visit: